ljc19800331/BTL_Stereo/README.md

 # BTL_Stereo

+Draft: Guangshen Ma, Ph.D.

+Update: 02/10/2024

+The most updated vimba-camera code is updated:
+1. The new codebase is updated (please check the main .py files)
+2. The document provides the camera easy-setup tutorial (please check this before using the camera).

 This is the code for Stereo Vision using Prosilica and Logitech cameras in Brain Tool Lab, Duke University.
 All the codes are created based on the following references:
 1. Pymba Python wrapper: https://github.com/morefigs/pymba